-Asia shares mostly lower on selling of tech stocks
+Asia shares mostly lower; oil prices advance

 Chinese computer chip maker SMIC dropped 5.2%; mobile phone maker Xiaomi lost 7.8%; Japanese technology and energy giant SoftBank shed 2.4% and printer and copy machine maker Ricoh lost 6.3%.

 Oil prices pressed higher, with Brent crude surpassing $70 per barrel after OPEC chose not to lift production cuts.
 Oil prices surged late last week after Yemen rebels claimed they had attacked a Saudi oil facility.
-However, there were no signs of damage.

 At an annual news conference on the sidelines of largely ceremonial annual session of China’s National People’s Congress, Foreign Minister Wang Yi demanded the Biden administration reverse former President Donald Trump’s “dangerous practice” of showing support for Taiwan.